Pattiann Rogers: Life

+Grants, Fellowships, and Awards

 Firekeeper was chosen by Publishers Weekly as one of the Best Books Published in 1994, was one of five finalists for the Lenore Marshall Poetry Prize (given by the Academy of American Poets) in 1994, and received the Natalie Ornish Poetry Award from the Texas Institute of Letters.

 Song of the World Becoming (Milkweed Editions, 2001) contains all of Rogers' poems previously published in her books through 2001, 40 new poems, and line and title indexes.
 It was a finalist for the Los Angeles Times Book Award and was named an Editor's Choice, Top of the List by Booklist.